Savannah Guthrie: Health

-Recently, Guthrie has tested positive for COVID-19 three times; for example: On January 10, 2022, it was announced that Guthrie has tested positive for COVID-19 Deltacron hybrid variant for a first time, stating on the air that she has "little sniffs and not much more than that."
+Guthrie contracted COVID-19 three times.
+On January 10, 2022, it was announced that Guthrie had tested positive for COVID-19 Deltacron hybrid variant for a first time, stating on the air that she had "little sniffs and not much more than that."
 Guthrie's diagnosis came one week after her Today co-host Hoda Kotb also tested positive for the hybrid variant as well.
-On May 6, 2022 during the endemic phase, she has first tested positive for COVID-19 Omicron variant for a second time, saying "I feel great.
+On May 6, 2022, she tested positive for COVID-19 Omicron variant, saying "I feel great.
 Honestly, I'm going to be back tomorrow.
 I just had a little cold, so I was really lucky with it." during a video call on May 10 on Today.
-On February 28, 2023, Guthrie has also second tested positive for COVID-19 Omicron variant for a third time, leaving the show around 7:30 a.m. after she wasn't feeling great and taking a test.
+On February 28, 2023, Guthrie tested positive for COVID-19 Omicron variant again, leaving the show around 7:30 a.m. after she wasn't feeling great and taking a test.